 - Increased Scalability: Containers typically can handle high workloads, and further can be configured by teams to increase available resources if they need.
 Let’s not forget that the core feature of containers, being their portability, allows for “clustering” of multiple containers should you need more containers to do the work with the help of readily available orchestration tools like Docker Swarm and Kubernetes.

 What If You Don’t Have The Capability to Containerize Yourself, but you want the same benefits?

 For those companies who haven’t yet joined the container revolution, there are plenty of alternative and small steps that can be taken to help ease the load on monolithic structures.
-For example, instead of building things from day one, you can utilize a platform like Unity that already runs on containers.
+For example, instead of building things from day one, you can utilize a platform like Unity Cloud that already runs on containers.
 While we don’t containerize your software, we can leverage the benefits of containers to help kickstart data enrichment and set up the foundations for your teams to start building new software at a lower cost and at a faster rate.
 This allows organisations to upgrade their processes now, and decommission legacy software later, allowing for an easy transition from the old world of technology, into the new.
-Here’s what you can expect to see with the Unity Platform instead:
+Here’s what you can expect to see with the Unity Cloud Platform instead:

 - Discovery Sessions to Tailor You.
-Our team has come from a unique background of experience in Enterprise development and project management, and enjoy partnering with businesses to see where Unity can fit on top of your existing systems, and start planning for the transition off of old technology.
+Our team has come from a unique background of experience in Enterprise development and project management, and enjoy partnering with businesses to see where Unity Cloud can fit on top of your existing systems, and start planning for the transition off of old technology.